How long should you leave cooked rice unrefrigerated?

 We don’t live in a perfectly safe world and you can never totally avoid all risk of food poisoning.
 But here are some tips to keep you healthy.

-Tips to Help Minimize the Risk of Getting Sick from Cooked Rice
+Tips to Help Minimize the Risk of Sickness from Cooked Rice

-- Once cooked, leftover rice (including dishes containing rice) should be cooled quickly and refrigerated.
+- Once you cook rice, cool any leftovers (including dishes containing rice) quickly and refrigerate them.
 Ideally refrigerate it within 1 hour, though some authorities say within 2 hours is OK.
 When refrigerating a large quantity, transfer the rice into a clean, cooler container.
 Using a wide container helps too.
 The rice cools more quickly if you spread it in a thinner layer, rather than leave it piled up.

-- Refrigerate rice only for a short period of days at 40 degrees F or below.
-According to numerous food safety experts cooked rice should only be kept refrigerated for 1 day.
+- Refrigerate rice only for a short period of days at or below 40 degrees F. According to numerous food safety experts, you should only refrigerate cooked rice for 1 day.
 I have kept rice for 4-5 days, the storage time considered allowable by the USA Rice Federation.
-But after doing this post, I’ll try to use or throw away (refrigerated) cooked rice after 1-2 days.
+But after researching for this post, I’ll try to use or throw away (refrigerated) cooked rice after 1-2 days.

 - Reheat cooked rice only once.